 Please note: The details collected via the petition are not used for any other purpose.
 Neither is your email signature shared with any third party or added to our mailing list unless you tick the box specific to this option.
 For more information on how the South Australian Government protects your privacy click here

-Period poverty also causes girls to feel shame for being dependent on others to supply essential hygiene items, forcing them to use inadequate alternatives that include socks, tissues and toilet paper.
+Period poverty also causes these young people to feel shame for being dependent on others to supply essential hygiene items, forcing them to use inadequate alternatives that include socks, tissues and toilet paper.

-No girl should have to worry about how they are going to manage their period.
-Every girl has the right to access feminine hygiene products.
+No-one should have to worry about how they are going to manage their period.
+Everyone has the right to access feminine hygiene products.

 *inclusive of all gender diverse young people.